-- for site reclassification to risk-managed high risk site under Protocol 12 Site Risk Classification, Reclassification and Reporting (PDF)
+- Site reclassification from high risk to risk-managed high risk site under Protocol 12 Site Risk Classification, Reclassification and Reporting (PDF, 647KB)

 The person responsible for the remediation of a site is also responsible for the implementation of the PVP.
-Typically, that would be the applicant for the risk-based standards Certificate of Compliance or the Approval in Principle.
 A PVP may be modified based upon application to, and at the discretion of, the ministry.

 Site type descriptions with examples of risk controls are described below in Table 1.